Ubudu/IOS-SDK/README.md

 ### Users segmentation - Tags

 If you want to target only a subset of your users, it is possible to associate arbitrary tags to them.
-Then you define the conditions that must or must not be met for your rules and actions to trigger.
+Then you define the conditions that must or must not be met to trigger your rules and actions.

-You can define the conditions for a beacon or geofence rule in the back-office, from the beacon and geofence edition page.
+You can define the conditions for a beacon or geofence rule in the back-office, from the beacon and geofence edition pages.

 ![Capabilities](/__media-files/images/back_office_target_user_segments.png)